How to make your team unstoppable?

 4. Hire when it really hurts #

 In large organisations, you will often find newly minted managers (sometimes experienced ones) push for hiring more and more people whether they need them or not.
 The reasons vary from boosting their own ego to building power or competing with other managers.
-If you find a manager boasting about the size of their team internally or externally and how many people they manage or want to manage, that’s a red flag they are driven by such reasons.
+If you find a manager boasting about the size of their team and how many people they manage or want to manage, that’s a red flag they are driven by such reasons.

 As a team leader, you should think like “I’m generating X amount of revenue or adding Y value with a small team of Z people”.
 In other words, focus on generating most amount of value with a smallest team possible.